hannahtrask/AvySavvy/README.md

 ## Backend

 Here's a lil code snippet of the Express proxy server.
-This sets the default route to a fixed set of data.
-Another route exists to accept query parameters and return corresponding data.
+This sets the default route to a set of data dependent on query parameters.

 ```javascript
 app.use(cors());